hemantkadam1991/First_Machine_Learning_Project/README.md

 ```
 docker stop <container_id>
 ```
-App deployed on Heroku Platform
+App deployed on Heroku Platform.
+We can check it on heroku platform.